 What Works Cities

-Louisville is a Bloomberg What Works Cities certified Gold city in 2019.
+In 2019 Louisville achieved Bloomberg What Works Cities certified Gold status.
 1,400 cities are eligible, with nearly 90 submitting assessments, and only 3 achieving Gold and 4 Silver this year.
 Read about the assessment guidelines on the WWC site.

 The Data Governance team has been essential in our city’s overall What Works Cities certification starting in 2017 with one of 8 cities out of 230 to get Silver Certification (plus LA which got Gold).